 - Emanates sophistication

-- Subdued color palette mimics location
+- Subdued color palette mimics the location

 - Geometric and minimal shapes

-When approaching the creation of Eminence branding, Brandwell agency started with the key questions - Who is it designed for?
-Why is it different, what are the key features?
+When approaching the creation of Eminence branding, Brandwell agency started with the key questions: Who is it designed for?
+Why is it different?
+What are the key features?
 What’s special about the location?

-After nailing down the name most appealing to the target audience they progressed into the visual and verbal identity.
-The latter was based on the key elements of the architecture and the vision behind the project focused on sustainability and using earthy materials and colors that reflected the environment itself.
+After nailing down the name most appealing to the target audience, they progressed into the visual and verbal identity.
+The latter was based on the key elements of the architecture, and the vision behind the project focused on sustainability and using earthy materials and colors that reflected the environment itself.

-This, combined with the geometric shapes (based on the architectural design), the aforementioned earthy color palette and engaging content, created a very strong and appealing brand.
+This, combined with the geometric shapes (based on the architectural design), the aforementioned earthy color palette, and engaging content, created a very strong and appealing brand.

 2. Benefito Mobile by Brandfusion